-Najarian Lecture on Human Rights
+Najarian Lecture on Human Rights at Faneuil Hall

-Free and open to the public, the setting is in tribute to the New England women and men - intellectuals, politicians, diplomats, religious leaders and ordinary citizens - who in the beginning of the 1890's at Faneuil Hall, heard eyewitness accounts of the atrocities taking place against the Armenian minority of the Ottoman Empire during the First World War and spoke passionately about the urgent need for intervention.
+The setting is in tribute to the New England women and men - intellectuals, politicians, diplomats, religious leaders and ordinary citizens - who in the beginning of the 1890's at Faneuil Hall, heard eyewitness accounts of the atrocities taking place against the Armenian minority of the Ottoman Empire during the First World War and spoke passionately about the urgent need for intervention.
 Philanthropists nationwide raised over one hundred million in aid.
 This was America's first human rights movement.

-For further information about series. please visit.
+For further information about series, please visit.

 Topics & Speakers

 Cherise Fannon Burden, Chief Executive Officer, Pretrial Justice Institute; Marc A. Levin, Vice President of Criminal Justice, Texas Public Policy Foundation & Right on Crime; Middlesex Sheriff Peter J. Koutoujian, President, Massachusetts Sheriffs' Association; Founding Member, Law Enforcement Leaders to Reduce Crime & Incarceration.
 Video

 2016 Justice and Equality: Inspiring Activism

 Harry Belafonte social activist and entertainer.
 Introduced by Roger Brown, President, Berklee College of Music.
 Video